MichaelOC05/car-dealership/README.md

     note: automobiles in the sales department are polled from the inventory microservice, there is no way to create an automobile in the sales department, in order to do so please follow “Steps in Order to Create an Automobile” in the inventory section above

     Steps in Order to Create a New Sales Customer:
-    - Select Sales Department from the home nav bar
     - Select New Sales Customer in the nav bar
     - In the form fill in the customer’s name, address and phone number
     - Click the Create button

     Steps in Order to Create a New Salesperson:
-    - Select Sales Department from the home nav bar
     - Select New Salesperson from the nav bar
     - In the form fill in the name and employee number for the salesperson

     Steps in Order to Create a New Sales Record:
-    - Select Sales Department from the home nav bar
     - Select New Sale from the nav bar
     - In the form fill in the price
     - From the Sales Person drop down menu select the sales person for the sale